bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 ### Accessibility
+Carousels are generally not fully compliant with accessibility standards, although we try to make them as accessible as possible.

 By providing a document unique value via the `id` prop, `<b-carousel>` will enable accessibility features.
 It is highly recommended to always add an ID to all components.